 Almost all distributed GPU implementations including \textit{NMF-mGPU}~\cite{mejia2015nmf} and \textit{PLANC}~\cite{eswar2021planc} rely on significant data communication for the update of the factors.
-This involves either usage of CUDA-aware MPI primitives for data communication or MPI distributed memory offload through NVBLAS~\cite{eswar2021planc} without any multi-node GPU communicators.
-Such implementation leads to significant costs of data movement due to data on-loading/off-loading to/from the device which significantly raises communication cost compared to the computation cost for large data decomposition.
-This is previously illustrated with distributed BPP in \textit{PLANC}~\cite{kannan2016high}, and distributed MU and BCD~\cite{bhattarai2020distributed} where the communication cost is minimized by communicating only with the two-factor matrices and other partitioned matrices among MPI processes.
-These works attempt to reduce the bandwidth and data latency while using MPI collective communication operations.
-For distributed CPU implementations, this approach works well as communication cost is significantly lower compared to the computation cost.
-However, for GPU implementation, communication cost is higher due to device/host data transfer; therefore, communication cost is a limiting factor for the parallel performance when using a large number of GPUs.
+This involves using CUDA-aware MPI primitives for data communication or MPI distributed memory offload through NVBLAS~\cite{eswar2021planc} without multi-node GPU communicators.
+Such implementation leads to high data movement costs due to data on-loading/offloading to/from the device, which significantly raises communication costs compared to the computation cost for large data decomposition.
+This is previously illustrated with distributed BPP in \textit{PLANC}~\cite{kannan2016high} and distributed MU and BCD~\cite{bhattarai2020distributed} where the communication cost is minimized by communicating only with the two-factor matrices and other partitioned matrices among MPI processes.
+These works attempt to reduce the bandwidth and data latency using MPI collective communication operations.
+For distributed CPU implementations, this approach works well as the communication cost is significantly lower compared to the computation cost.
+However, for GPU implementation, communication cost is higher due to device/host data transfer; therefore, communication cost is a limiting factor for parallel performance when using many GPUs.